bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 ### Note
 > * Variants need to be created one at a time using this endpoint.
 > * You can create only one variant option at a time; individual variant options will contain an array of multiple values.
-> * To use a variant array and create variants in the same call as the base product, use the [/catalog/product](/api-reference/store-management/catalog/products/createproduct) endpoint during product creation.
+> * To use a variant array and create variants in the same call as the base product, use the [Create a product](/api-reference/store-management/catalog/products/createproduct) endpoint.

 </div>
 </div>